wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-manage-azure-website.md

 ### Configuration

-Use the [Azure <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->](https://manage.windowsazure.cn/) to set various configuration options.
+Use the [Azure preview portal](https://manage.windowsazure.cn/) to set various configuration options.
 For details, see [Configure web apps in Azure Websites](/documentation/articles/web-sites-configure).
 Here is a quick checklist:

 - Select **runtime versions** for .NET, PHP, Java, or Python, if needed.
 - Enable **WebSockets** if your web app uses the WebSocket protocol.
 (This includes apps that use [ASP.NET SignalR](http://www.asp.net/signalr) or [socket.io](/documentation/articles/web-sites-nodejs-chat-app-socketio).)